lisatitshall/UK-seafood/README.md

    - CEFAS provide production data for aquaculture
    - NDNS provide consumption data
    - DEFRA provide purchases data (both home and eating out).
 They only provide data on five fish types: "fish dish", "herring", "other marine fish", "other molluscs" and "salmon"
+- Transformation steps for EUMOFA data:
+  - Multiplied volume column by 1000 to change from kilograms to grams.
+  - Removed weight column because it always says net weight.
+Renamed volume column to NetWeightGrams.
+  - Removed EU value because we haven't been considering monetary value and MCS column because it categorizes fish in different ways.
+  - Checked that CG values (species names) were unique.
+  - Merged CG values with FishTypes table to see which ones matched.
+Changed the names of non-matching ones when absolutely sure they were referring to the same thing.
+  - Grouped the data to retrieve the yearly consumption data instead of monthly.
+Did some spot checks to ensure the totals matched the original dataset.
+  - Added the new connection between EUConsumption and FishTypes table in the Model view.

 ### Data Notes
 - Fisheries means fishing from the natural environment and aquaculture is harvesting/farming fish.